yrzgithub/Repair-Brain-Android-2.0/README.md

 # Repair Brain Android 2.0

-        Repair Brain 2.0 is an Android App developed to help us in upgrading ourselves in terms of Physical, Mental, Emotional and Spiritual Levels.
+        Repair Brain 2.0 is an Android App developed to help people in upgrading themselves in terms of Physical, Mental, Emotional and Spiritual Levels.

 # Defnitions

      Repair     - Addictions, Compulsions, Delusions or anything which you feel uncomfortable within yourself.
      Insights   - Accurate and Deep Understandings.
      Repaired   - You followed what you want.
      Impaired   - You relapsed in your Journey.